• Skip to primary navigation

 For cooks looking to substitute this unique ingredient, they can prepare a simple sweet soy glaze with equal parts of soy sauce and brown sugar.

-With some added garlic powder and pepper flakes, you, too, can create the delightful flavor of honey combined with soy sauce in your next meal.
+With some added garlic powder and pepper flakes, you, too, can create the pleasant flavor of honey combined with soy sauce in your next meal.

 3 - Oyster Sauce